ofabricio/jsqt/README.md

 fmt.Println(a) // [{"value":3},{"value":4}]
 ```

-## (operators)
+## (comparison)

-These are operators functions.
-They return the current context if true or an empty context if false.
+These comparison functions return the current context if true or an empty context if false.

 ```clj
 (== a b)